-- 2. Ring main tempering valves: The tempering valves used in a ring main consisting of check valves on both the hot and cold inlets. - 3.
-Ring main circulation pumps: The ring main circulation pump only needs to achieve a small flow rate around the ring main, ensuring that hot water is recommend and supply the Grundfos UP15 comfort PM pumps with an time clock to allow the pump to be timed in peak use periods only. - 4.
-Pipe insulation: As the hot pipe and ring main return are kept warm for long the heat loss of these pipes.
+- 2. Ring main tempering valves: The tempering valves used in a ring main plumbing system must be suitable for that application.
+Most manufacturers of tempering valves make specific valves for ring main plumbing systems often consisting of check valves on both the hot and cold inlets. - 3.
+Ring main circulation pumps: The ring main circulation pump only needs to achieve a small flow rate around the ring main, ensuring that hot water is available at each of the tempering valves.
+For most domestic homes this is achieved easily with a small circulation pump.
+Central Heating New Zealand recommend and supply the Grundfos UP15 comfort PM pumps with an integral pipe sensor and auto adapt function.
+Standard fixed speed pumps of an equivalent pump capacity are suitable also but should be wired through a time clock to allow the pump to be timed in peak use periods only. - 4.
+Pipe insulation: As the hot pipe and ring main return are kept warm for long periods it is important to ensure both pipes are adequately insulated to reduce the heat loss of these pipes.